gilsongindrejr/Blog/README.md

 # Blogpy

 Blog app made with django 3 following the awesome book Django 3 by Example from Antonio Melé.
 The app is translated to pt_BR and es using po files.
+The app works in two containers, one for the django app and another for the postgres database

 # Running backend server